SchrodingerZhu/area-exam-survey/writing/main.typ

 It is arguable that move semantic is more beneficial in the management of RC objects.
 It solves the issue of holding of the RC pointers uselessly.
 In functional programming, however, we normally don't expect an expression to become inaccessible after its first usage#footnote("We will discuss about linearity very soon.").
 However, it is analyzable whether a value will be used again after a move.
 Hence, it is possible to default on moving the RC ownership while inserting necessary clone operation on need.

 === Reuse Analysis under Destructive Move
 In @ullrich2020countingimmutablebeansreference, the algorithms begins with inserting `reset` and `reuse`.
 With destructive move, the steps are reordered in @perceus.
 Given a spartan lambda algebra, one can first insert the `inc` and `dec` operations in the first step, assuming move semantics.
-Notice that the reference count can now be decreased as soon as its associated pointer is no longer used anywhere in current frame.
+Notice that the reference count can now be decreased as soon as its associated pointer is no longer used anywhere in the current frame.

 For instance, consider following program:
 ```haskell